 David J. Greenwald

-Before rejoining the Firm in 2013, Mr. Greenwald served as the international general counsel and a deputy general counsel of Goldman Sachs.
-He joined Goldman Sachs' legal department in 1994, and was named managing director in 1998 and partner in 2000.
-In addition to his responsibilities within the legal department, he co-chaired Goldman Sachs' Firmwide Suitability Committee, which sets standards for clients and financial products.
+In addition to his responsibilities within the legal department, Mr. Greenwald co-chaired Goldman Sachs' Firmwide Suitability Committee, which sets standards for clients and financial products.
 He was also a member of and counsel to both Goldman Sachs' Firmwide Client and Business Standards Committee and European Management Committee, and counsel to the Growth Markets Operating Committee.

 Member, Board of Trustees, Columbia University

 Chair, Board of Trustees’ Finance Committee, Columbia University

 Member, Dean's Council of Columbia University Law School

 Deputy Chairman, Financial Markets Law Committee (United Kingdom)

 Former Co-Chair, PLI Annual Institute on Securities Regulation in Europe